Support for children and teenagers

 Your doctor and nurses can answer any questions you or your family have about your pancreatic cancer.
 They can also help you think about what care you will want in the future.

 Ask them any questions you may have, and talk to them about anything that is worrying you.
-If you find talking to your doctor or nurse about the end of your life difficult, these suggestions may make it a bit easier.
+If you find talking to your doctor or nurse hard, these things may make it a bit easier.

 Let your doctor or nurse know if you’d like a relative or friend there with you during conversations.